 - The violation resulted in injuries

 - The victim of these injuries was forced to incur damages that are able to be compensated as a result

 When it comes to protecting motorists, pedestrians and property, care must be taken by those who operate trucks and those who are responsible for the design, construction and maintenance of these vehicles.
 This will, in turn, prevent serious and unnecessary truck accident brake failure crashes in Palm Beach Gardens.
 When complying with state and federal laws, it is imperative that those who are responsible for trucks provide the required inspection, maintenance and supervision when it comes to every aspect involved with truck safety.

 If a truck’s braking system has failed to perform and thus causes injuries and/or fatalities, then those responsible for the safety of the truck can be held accountable.
 This may result in compensation for: current and future medical expenses, damaged property, lost earnings and pain and suffering.
-If you have sustained injuries in a truck accident,, the Statute of Limitations is four years from the date of the accident.
-This means that a truck accident victim has four years from the date of the accident to file a personal injury lawsuit.
+If you have sustained injuries in a truck accident,, the Statute of Limitations is two years from the date of the accident.
+This means that a truck accident victim has two years from the date of the accident to file a personal injury lawsuit.
 But you shouldn’t wait that long in order to file a lawsuit.

 Should the truck braking accident in Palm Beach Gardens involve a fatality, then a wrongful death claim may be made by the victim’s close relatives.
 When it comes to filing a wrongful death claim, the statute of limitations requires that the lawsuit be filed within two years from the time of the accident.Potential Loss of Evidence